Skip to main content

 ‘Contributory Negligence’ Means in a Personal Injury Claim

 In a personal injury claim, contributory negligence is where the actions of an injured person have contributed to the injury that has occurred.
 In other words, if one sustains injuries because another was negligent, the defence may claim that something was done or failed to be done by the plaintiff that contributed to the way the injuries occurred.
-In this situation it’s the responsibility of the party claiming contributory negligence, the defendant, to prove that on the balance of probabilities contributory negligence took place.
+In this situation it’s the responsibility of the party claiming contributory negligence, the defendant, to prove that on the balance of probabilities, contributory negligence took place.

 Types of Contributory Negligence